jmereszko/2808ICT-Assignment/README.md

-# madi-dev is the correct branch to pull for this assignment.
-We just made some creative versioning choices.
+# If you're raeding this, this is the correct branch for task 1 submission.